Student Resources

 Edgar R. Garrett Speech and Hearing Center

 Referrals are accepted from all sources (self, medical, school, nonprofessionals).
-The Edgar R. Garrett Speech and Hearing Center is a fee-for-service clinic where university students, staff, faculty, and their immediate family receive a reduced rate.
+The ERG Speech and Hearing Center is a fee-for-service clinic where university students, staff, faculty, and their immediate family receive a reduced rate.
 All services are supervised by speech-language pathologists who are licensed in New Mexico and hold the Certificate of Clinical Competence in Speech-Language Pathology or Audiology from the American Speech-Language-Hearing Association.
-Services are available in English and Spanish.
+Services are available in English and Spanish and are offered both in person and remotely.

 For further information, contact: